How to Wash Flannel: The Ultimate Guide

 - Fill a container that will hold your fabric with warm water.

 - Add the correct amount of detergent (refer to the detergent label) once the desired level of water is reached.
-Mix it into the water with hands or tool.
+Mix it into the water with hands or tools.

 Note: A mild detergent will help with allergies and also help prevent fading and chemical distress over time.

 - Add flannel to the container.
-Using hands or a tool, rotate flannel inside the container to soak with soapy water.
+Using your hands or a tool, rotate the flannel inside the container to soak it with soapy water.
 Let sit for 10 minutes and then mix again.

-- Dump out water and wring flannel until excess water has been removed.
+- Dump out the water and wring the flannel until excess water has been removed.

-- Fill container with warm water again but without detergent and rinse fabric by submerging and rotating the fabric.
-When flannel seems rinsed, you can dump the water and refill or leave it for this next part.
+- Fill the container with warm water again but without detergent and rinse the fabric by submerging and rotating the fabric.
+When the flannel seems rinsed, you can dump the water and refill or leave it for this next part.

 - Add the fabric softener (refer to label for amount) or white vinegar (1 cup per normal load of fabric – adjust amount as needed) to the water.

-- Submerge flannel and swish around to cover in the conditioning fluid.
-Leave for 5 minutes before dumping water out.
+- Submerge the flannel and swish around to cover the fabric with conditioning fluid.
+Leave for 5 minutes before dumping the water out.

 - Rinse the flannel one more time in equally warm water as previously used.
 Do this until the fabric has no soapy residue.
 Wring as much as possible.